openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-windows.md

 cd "C:\Program Files (x86)\Intel"
 ```

-Note: C:\Program Files (x86)\Intel is the recommended folder path, but you may use a different path if desired or if you don't have administrator priveleges on your PC.
+> **NOTE**: C:\Program Files (x86)\Intel is the recommended folder path, but you may use a different path if desired or if you don't have administrator priveleges on your PC.
 If the C:\Program Files (x86)\Intel folder already exists, skip the `mkdir` command.

 Next, issue the following command to download the OpenVINO Runtime 2022.2 archive file, unzip it, and rename the folder to `openvino_2022.2.0.7713`:
 ```sh